icerpc/icerpc-docs/pages/docs/slice/encoding/operation-return-value-exception.md

 As an optimization, when an operation has no return value, this "void" return value can be encoded as an empty payload plus an empty payload continuation.
+{% /slice2 %}

+{% slice1 %}
+## Payload continuation of an outgoing response

+The payload continuation of an outgoing response is always empty.
+{% /slice1 %}